-- Open the original file using an editor such as Notepad.
+Open the original file in a text editor, such as Notepad.
 Don't use Internet Information Services (IIS) Manager to edit the Web.config file.

-- Find maxRequestLength and change it to the value that you want.
+Find maxRequestLength, and change it to the value that you want.
 The value is stored in kilobytes (KB).
-The default value is 30000.
+The default value is 35000.
 The following example shows the maxRequestLength value in the Web.config file.

 Before you make changes to the Web.config file, make a copy of the file, and store it in a safe location.

-After you set the maximum message size, you may also want to:
+After you set the maximum message size, you may also want to do the following: